CJ7: Plot

-Chow Ti is a poor construction worker.
-He lives in a partially demolished house with his nine-year-old son, Dicky.
-Ti is eager to save money so he can continue sending his son to private school.
-Not much is known about Dicky's mother, other than the fact she had died when Dicky was young upon Dicky being questioned by Ms. Yuen, Dicky's teacher, one morning as to where his parents were.
+Chow Ti is a poor construction worker, who lives in a partially demolished house with his 9-year-old son Dicky Chow.
+Ti is eager to save money so he can continue sending Dicky to private school.
+Dicky is often bullied by other children, particularly by a boy named Johnny.
+He is also chided by his teachers at school for his shabby clothes.

-Dicky is often bullied by other children, in particular by a boy named Johnny.
-Johnny is the son of a rich family and bosses other students around at school.
-He also has other students as his henchmen.
-Dicky is also chided by his teachers at school because he is poor and wears shabby clothes.
-Ti often helps Dicky to obtain things from the junkyard as they are too poor to afford certain items, such as his shoes that are tattered.
-During P.E class, Dicky is punished for wearing torn up shoes and is to stand away.
-He is sad as he really enjoys doing sports, hoping to have a pair of better shoes soon.
-Maggie, a large girl in his class joins him as she did not want to participate in P.E class.
-She also develops a crush on Dicky.

 One day, while at a department store, Dicky begs his father to buy him a popular robotic toy called CJ1.
 Ti cannot afford it, and the situation ends badly when Ti smacks the stubborn Dicky in front of other customers.
-Dicky finds comfort in Ms. Yuen who is passing by.
-That night, Ti visits the junkyard where he often picks up home appliances and clothes for Dicky.
-He finds a strange green orb left by a space saucer and takes it home, telling Dicky that it is a new toy.
+Dicky finds comfort in Ms. Yuen, who is passing by.
+That night, Ti visits the junkyard, where he often picks up home appliances and clothes for Dicky.
+He finds a strange green orb left by a space saucer and takes it home, telling Dicky it is a new toy.
 He is hesitant at first, but later accepts it.
-The next day, Dicky brings the orb to school and gets beaten up by the other children only to get injured and scolded by Ti.
-The following evening, the green orb transforms into a cute and cuddly dog-like alien creature that befriends Dicky.
-After playing with the alien, he learns that it is capable of restorative powers after it restores a rotten apple that fell to the ground.
-Dicky is very thrilled and names the alien "CJ7", and then falls asleep dancing in happiness.
+On the following evening, the green orb transforms into a cute and cuddly dog-like alien creature that befriends Dicky.
+After playing with the alien, he learns that it has restorative powers after it restores a rotten apple that fell to the ground.
+Dicky is very thrilled and names the alien "CJ7".